Valaciclovir Tablets

 - skin reactions (rashes and itching)

-Make sure you drink plenty of fluids, and you should not drive or use heavy machinery if you feel dizzy or sleepy while taking valaciclovir.
+Make sure you drink plenty of fluids during the treatment.
+You should not drive or use heavy machinery if you feel dizzy or sleepy while taking valaciclovir.

-A full list of more uncommon side effects is below.
-If you get a serious allergic reaction (symptoms are facial swelling, itchy skin and difficulty breathing), stop taking valaciclovir immediately and speak to a doctor straight away.
+A full list of more, less common side effects is below.
+If you get a serious allergic reaction (symptoms are facial swelling, itchy skin and difficulty breathing), stop taking valaciclovir immediately and call 999 straight away.

 - Abdominal (tummy) discomfort